Patriot Prayer: April "Rally for Trump and Freedom" Portland

-On April 2, 2017, Patriot Prayer held a "Rally for Trump and Freedom" attended by approximately 300 people.
-Supporters of President Donald Trump were confronted by anarchists during a pro-Trump rally at Vancouver's Esther Short Park, near Portland.
+On April 2, 2017, Patriot Prayer held a "Rally for Trump and Freedom", attended by approximately 300 people.
+Supporters of President Donald Trump were confronted by anarchists during a pro-Trump rally at Vancouver's Esther Short Park, north of Portland.
 Security for the rally was provided by the Three Percenters militia group.

 April "March for Free Speech" Portland

 Following the cancellation of a Rose Festival event due to threats of violence, allegedly from anti-fascists, against expected rally participants the Multnomah County Republican Party, Gibson organized a "March for Free Speech" to occur on April 29, 2017.
 Gibson told The Guardian: "We are going to continue with our rally.
 There is no way that we will stop.
 It is even more important that we come out with a strong message of love."
-There were an estimated 60 counter protesters and police made three arrests.
+There were an estimated 60 counter-protesters, and police made three arrests.
 At the march yelling racial slurs was Jeremy Christian who was later arrested for the 2017 Portland train attack where two men were fatally stabbed.
 Gibson denounced Christian's actions and said he ejected Christian from the April 29 rally due to his "bizarre behavior".

 May "Stand Against Communism" rally Seattle

 On May 1, 2017, Patriot Prayer counter-protested at Seattle's May Day parade with their "Stand Against Communism" rally.
-The events were mostly peaceful with arrests of counter protesters.
+The events were mostly peaceful, with arrests of counter-protesters.

 On May 11 and 13, 2017, Patriot Prayer organized the attendance of a dozen "antifa watchers" at a protest at a south-east Portland grocery liquidator.
 Interviewed by The Oregonian, Gibson said the group were there to watch the protest and report any property damage, and that he intended "to start conversations".

 June "Trump Free Speech Rally" Portland

-A June 4, 2017 "Trump Free Speech Rally" in downtown Portland attracted a large counter-protest and 14 people were arrested, after Portland's mayor Ted Wheeler unsuccessfully sought to have the event's permit revoked.
+A June 4, 2017 "Trump Free Speech Rally" in downtown Portland attracted a large counter-protest and 14 people were arrested after Portland's mayor Ted Wheeler unsuccessfully sought to have the event's permit revoked.
 The Washington Post, stated that the event provided "a vivid illustration of the city's divisions".
 The rally caused controversy as it was scheduled one week after the stabbings by Jeremy Christian.
-The mayor of Portland, Ted Wheeler had requested that federal authorities revoke the permit saying he was concerned over increasing tensions in the city due to the stabbings.
+The mayor of Portland, Ted Wheeler, had requested that federal authorities revoke the permit, saying he was concerned over increasing tensions in the city due to the stabbings.
 The General Services Administration denied the request, stating that the permit had been lawfully obtained weeks beforehand.
 The Oregon chapter of the American Civil Liberties Union's legal director, Mat Dos Santos, said it was unconstitutional of Wheeler to attempt to prevent the demonstration based on the political and personal viewpoints of those who organized the event.
-Gibson cancelled the event citing safety concerns.
+Gibson canceled the event citing safety concerns.